groovy9/Node-Express-SQLite-Raw-SQL-Gateway-Example/README.md

 # SQLite raw SQL REST API

-You know how sometimes, you start to write a REST API, but decide you really want to skip the abstraction and just talk SQL?
+You know how sometimes, you start to write a REST API, but decide you really want to skip the abstraction and just talk SQL via Ajax?
 Me too.

-This repository is just a single JS file that you run with node.js and gives you a simple but powerful REST-ish API with only two routes: One for authenticating and one for POSTing SQL queries.
+This repository is just a single JS file that you run with node.js (or PM2 or similar) and gives you a simple but powerful REST-ish API with only two routes: One for authenticating and one for POSTing SQL queries.

 ### Features